 Essential oils, (not to be confused with Fragrance oils) are known as a natural remedy for short-term relief of mild symptoms of stress, anxiety and insomnia and widely used in aromatherapy and massage therapy.

 There are many essential oils and each one has its own peculiar properties as well as distinctive fragrance; some of the most popular ones are Lavender, Bergamot and Lemongrass.
-These can be added to diffusers or simply applied in small amounts to your skin, but did you know that you can also craft natural candles made with essential oils?
+They are commonly added to diffusers, but did you know that you can also craft natural candles made with essential oils?

 This is not only a great way to preserve and disperse the scent of your favourite extracts in your room, but the chance to create a precious personalised object that is as useful as it is fun to make!